nitunkrishna/Codeforces-Solutions/00469A/notes.md

 # 469A.
-A. I Wanna Be the Guy
+I Wanna Be the Guy

 **Rating:** 800<br>
 **Topics:** Greedy, Implementation<br>